Layers of thinly sliced pork belly alternating with napa cabbage cooked in a light dashi broth. Easy, warm and comforting meal for your winter nights!

 - Place the ginger slice on top of the cabbage and pour in the dashi mixture.

 - Cook over high heat and bring to a boil.
 Once boiling, reduce heat to medium-low and cook until cabbage is tender and meat is cooked through, about 5 – 8 minutes.
 Sprinkle with chopped green onion.
-Serve with ponzu sauce and shichimi togarshi.
+Serve with ponzu sauce, sesame sauce and shichimi togarshi.

 - Dashi packets can be bought in Japanese supermarket or Amazon.
 You can also make your own dashi or use instant dashi powder.

 - Pre-cut pork belly slices can be found in most Asian supermarkets.
 If not, you maybe able to get them from stores like Whole Foods.
 Ask the butcher to cut them very thin for you.
+I usually use about ¾ pound of pork.

 - I like to start with stuffing just 3 quarters of the cabbage.
 Then I cut them and tuck them into the pot.
 If I need more, I continue to stuff the last quarter.
 That way, I don’t run into the problem of having too much stuffed cabbage, but no space in the pot.